noacs-io/audit-filters-ofi-performance/Study-plan.md

 ## Definition ##

-Trauma, a physical injury of external origin together with the body's associated response constitutes 9% of global deaths each year. [@world2014injuries] It is the leading cause of death for individuals between the ages 10 to 49.[@vos2020global].
-Trauma Is categorized broadly into two groups by mechanism: Penetrating and blunt trauma.
+Trauma, a physical injury of external origin together with the body's associated response constitutes 9% of global deaths each year. [@world2014injuries] It is the leading cause of death for individuals between the ages 10 to 49[@vos2020global].
+Trauma Is categorized broadly into two groups by underlying mechanism: Penetrating and blunt trauma.
 Bullet wounds and knife cuts are common examples of penetrating trauma.
 Blunt trauma is attributed to injuries like road injuries and falls which are not sharp in nature.
-Generally speaking, blunt trauma is caused by high-force impact over a larger surface area compared to penetrating trauma where that force is applied to a smaller surface area causing greater pressure thus piercing in character often resulting in deeper lacerations to tissues and organs.
-In Sweden, road traffic incidence and falls are at the top of the list of mechanisms of injury accounting for around 80% of injuries.[@SweTrau2022Årsrapport]
+Generally speaking, blunt trauma is caused by high-force impact over a larger surface area compared to penetrating trauma where that force is applied to a smaller surface area causing greater pressure thus acting in a piercing manner often resulting in deeper lacerations to tissues and organs.
+Blunt trauma with enough force can however be penetrating in character[@hexdall2011Mechanism].
+In Sweden, road traffic incidence and falls are at the top of the list of mechanisms of injury accounting for around 80% of injuries[@SweTrau2022Årsrapport].

 ## Severity of Injury ##